Volkswagen air-cooled engine: 1300

+Type 4: 1.7–2.0 litres

+From 1968 to 1983, the Type 4 engine was produced in 1.7, 1.8 and 2.0 litre variants.

 Other applications

-Beginning in 1987, Dunn-Right Incorporated of Anderson, South Carolina has made a kit to perform the conversion of a VW engine to a compressor.
+Beginning in 1987, Dunn-Right Incorporated of Anderson, South Carolina, US has made a kit to perform the conversion of a VW engine to a compressor.

 Industrial

-Volkswagen AG has officially offered these air-cooled boxer engines for use in industrial applications since 1950, lately under its Volkswagen Industrial Motor brand.
+Volkswagen AG has offered these air-cooled boxer engines for use in industrial applications since 1950, lately under its Volkswagen Industrial Motor brand.
 Available in 18 kW, 22 kW, 25 kW, 31 kW, 33 kW and 46 kW outputs, from displacements of 1.2 L to 1.8 L, these Industrial air-cooled engines were officially discontinued in 1991.

 Aircraft

 The air-cooled opposed four-cylinder Beetle engines have been used for other purposes as well.
-Limbach Flugmotoren has since 1970 produced more than 6000 certified aircraft engines based on the Beetle engine.
+Limbach Flugmotoren has since 1970 produced more than 6,000 aircraft engines based on the Beetle engine.
 Sauer has since 1987 produced certified engines for small airplanes and motorgliders, and is now also producing engines for the ultralight community in Europe.

-Especially interesting is its use as an experimental aircraft engine.
 This type of VW engine deployment started separately in Europe and in the US.
-In Europe this started in France straight after the Second World War using the engine in the Volkswagen Kübelwagen that were abandoned by the thousands in the country side and peaked with the JPX engine.
-In the US this started in the 1960s when VW Beetle started to show up there.
+In Europe this started in France soon after the Second World War using the engine in the Volkswagen Kübelwagen that were abandoned by the thousands in the country side and peaked with the JPX engine.
+In the US this started in the 1960s when VW Beetle started to be imported.
 A number of companies still produce aero engines that are Volkswagen Beetle engine derivatives: Limbach, Sauer, Hapi, Revmaster, Great Plains Type 1 Front Drive, Hummel, the AeroConversions AeroVee Engine, and others.
 Kit planes or plans built experimental aircraft were specifically designed to utilize these engines.
 The VW air-cooled engine does not require an expensive and often complex gear reduction unit to utilize a propeller at efficient cruise RPM.
 With its relative low cost and parts availability, many experimental aircraft are designed around the VW engines.

 Formula V Air Racing uses aircraft designed to get maximum performance out of a VW powered aircraft resulting in race speeds above 160 mph.

 Some aircraft that use the VW engine are: